 NOTE: IV route is preferred for all opioid administration because of more accurate titration and maximal clinical effect.
 IO/IM for all listed opioids and additionally IN for fentanyl are acceptable alternatives when IV access is not readily available.
 Repeat doses of IN Fentanyl can be given if IV access cannot be established.
 However greater volumes and repeat IN administration are associated with greater drug run off and may therefore be less effective.
-Continuous pulse oximetry monitoring is mandatory.
-Frequent evaluation of the patient's vital signs is also indicated.
+Institute continuous pulse oximetry for all administrations.
+In medically complex patients or with repeated dosing, institute cardiac monitoring and capnography as soon as it is possible to do so.
+An AEMT following a physician's verbal order must institute pulse oximetry, capnography and close monitoring of heart rate.
 Emergency resuscitation equipment and naloxone must be immediately available.

-Extremity Injuries Chest Pain Post Resuscitation Care with ROSC Abdominal Pain Amputations Burns Bites/Stings Snake Bites Face and Neck Trauma Chest Trauma Abdominal Trauma
+Extremity Injuries Chest Pain Post Resuscitation Care with ROSC Abdominal Pain Amputations Burns Bites/Stings Snake Bites Face and Neck Trauma Chest Trauma Abdominal Trauma Spinal Trauma

-Spinal Trauma